 Benchmark is uniquely prepared for this next generation of the connected world.
 Our advanced capabilities allow us to create devices, sensor networks and embedded gateways to connect critical machinery through IoT.
 We have expertise in technologies critical to 5G including millimeter wave, photonics, free space optics, microwave arrays, heats sinks and lightweight components for satellites.

 Due to our obsessive focus on solving complex problems, Benchmark is always redefining what’s possible.
 Our Design Centers of Innovation in Arizona, Minnesota and The Netherlands, are continually developing IoT architecture to facilitate the connected world.
-Our Lark RF and High Speed Design Center of Innovation is also far ahead of the industry in the development of antennas and other hardware necessary to facilitate 5G.
-We’re a global company with more than 400 engineers around the world, each with distinct expertise which allow us to understand customer needs and make them a reality—from design and prototype, all the way through manufacturing.
+We’re a global company with more than 300 engineers, each with distinct expertise which allow us to understand our customer needs and make them a reality—from design and prototype, all the way through manufacturing.

-All of our capabilities and expertise allow Benchmark to understand and develop the connected factories of tomorrow.
-For more insights about topics ranging from 5G and Industry 4.0 to RF and miniaturization, check out our blog: Setting the Benchmark.
+All of these capabilities and expertise allow Benchmark to understand and develop the connected factories of tomorrow.